 Patch kit: Misc. glues and tenacious tape patches

 Weapon cleaning & maint.
 Kit: Leatherman Skelatool CX w/ bit set, misc. small tools for rifle & oil (bits for scope caps and lug bolts) *.5 lb.

 Extra 550 cord: 50-100 ft.

-Total weight: 2 lb. or less
+Total Weight of Possibles: 2 lb. or less

 Call(s) and Decoy

-Total weight: .9 lb.
+Total Weight: .9 lb.

 Meds: pain killers, anti-diarrheal, antibiotics, energy

-Total weight: 1 lb. or less
+Total Weight of First Aid Equipment: 1 lb. or less

 Dry Bags: Outdoor Research 55L & Ditty sacks